A simple marinade of soy, ginger, and honey enhances the salmon and can be prepared indoors on a grill pan or outside on the grill.

 - A. Indoors on a Grill Pan: Bush grill pan with olive oil.
 Place fish skin side down on the grill pan and cook for 8 – 10 minutes.
 Turn and cook an additional 2– 5 minutes.
 This skin side can take more heat than- the flesh side, so I do the skin side first.
 Salmon is done when the flakes separate easily, and the flesh inside is semi-translucent in the center.

-- Place fillets on a platter and serve with lemon wedges.
+- Serve.
+Place fillets on a platter and serve with lemon wedges.

 * Gluten-free diet – use gluten-free soy sauce; Paleo diet – use coconut aminos; SCD use grain-free tamari